 If the player decides to romance Shane, it becomes a much nicer story.
 He begins his journey to sobriety and moves into your farmhouse, setting up a small chicken coop for his feathered BFF Charlie—which is adorable.
 But Shane's heartwarming story isn't the reason why speedrunners pick him.
-The fastest marriage speedrun is currently held by TheHaboo at 43 minutes 35 seconds, and after watching their run, Shane has certain features that make him the fastest character to marry, ones that I hadn't noticed as a regular Stardew player.
+Watch TheHaboo marry Shane in 43 minutes 35 seconds.
+Shane has certain features that make him the fastest character to marry, ones that I hadn't noticed as a regular Stardew player.

 Shane works at the JojaMart which means he must leave his house a little past 7:00 am.
 Due to his early shifts, he gets up the earliest out of all the characters in the game, meaning you can give him his gift at the top of the day and then move on to the next in quick succession.
 His taste in gifts also is a great help.
 Like many of Pelican Town's residents, he loves parsnips, which happen to be the first freebie crop you get at the very beginning of the game.

 You can also earn more friendship points early into the run by completing his quest on the community notice board.
 Shane really seems to love his root veggies, as his quest is for a horseradish—an easy man to please.
 This quest has a pretty low percentage chance of popping up, and so a bit of luck is needed here to get the perfect run.